 Bitter, sour, and pungent greens help flush your Liver and Gall Bladder.

-The only really healthy foods are vegetables.
+The healthiest foods are vegetables.
 Everything else you can end up having too much of.
 No one ever overeats vegetables.

 Squeeze half of a lime into your water first thing in the morning.
 “Half a lime a day keeps the diabetes doctor away.”
 Sour flavor nourishes the wood element, invigorates the Liver Qi, and helps to cancel out sweet cravings.

-If springtime is related to the Wood element, its "Mother" element is Water, which is prevalent in the Winter.
+If Springtime is related to Wood, its "Mother" element is Water, which is connected to Winter.

 Water relates to your Kidneys, a source of Prenatal Qi.
 Prenatal Qi, or "Essence," is the Qi your parents give you and that you give to your children.
 It gradually depletes through your life, through phases of 7 years (for women) or 8 (for men).
 Think about how, as a woman, for example, you get your period around age 14 (7x2) and menopause around age 49 (7x7).

 If your Kidney Qi is weakened, you age faster, and your Liver doesn't receive proper nourishment.
-To ensure you don't do this, eat whole foods (not fast and processed foods); keep your internal body heat high; prioritize your rest; and (TBH) don't have too many kids.
+To ensure you don't do this, eat whole foods (not fast and processed foods); keep your internal body heat high; prioritize your rest; and don't have too many kids, haha!

 Winter brings to mind a time of death or hibernation.
-The plants aren't blooming (except cedar trees!); animals are resting more.
+The plants aren't blooming (except cedar trees!); animals rest more.
 The days are darker.
-In most areas, winter is a time of cold and contraction.
+Winter is a time of cold and contraction.